Fun with Stem Stitch

 If you need more information the challenge guidelines are on the TAST FAQ page.

 As someone who loves crazy quilting and embroidery, I designed these templates with other stitchers in mind.
-With my templates, you can create hundreds of different patterns to apply to your stitching and crazy quilting projects.
-They are easy to use, totally clear so you can position them easily and they are compact to fit neatly in your sewing box.
-And we laser cut them ourselves in our own studio workshop to ensure the highest quality.
+With my templates, you can create hundreds of different patterns to use in your stitching and crazy quilting projects.
+They are easy to use, and totally clear so you can position them easily.
+Oh, and they are compact so they fit neatly in your sewing box.
+Designed by a stitcher for stitchers.

-To see what they look like, find out about the free ebook of patterns that comes with them and visit the information pages.
+To see what they look like, find out about the free ebook of patterns that come with them visit the information pages.
 You can find out more about both sets by simply going to our Pintangle shop.